Sigmmma/c20/src/content/general/scale/readme.md

 > As a reference, the Master Chief is approximately 7 feet tall.
 This makes the \[3ds max\] unit scale approximately 10 units = 1 foot or about 1 unit = 1.2 inches.

 Therefore this is the scale we use for conversions below.
 As an example, the H1 cyborg biped's [physics pill height](~h1/tags/object/unit/biped#tag-field-standing-collision-height) is `0.7` world units tall when standing.
 This means you can create a cube `0.7 * 100 = 70` units tall in your 3D software for an idea of how big the player is.
-The size of common objects like vehicles and characters remains more or less the same between games, but there are differences in player height, jump height, and speed.
+The sizes of common objects like vehicles and characters remain more or less the same between games, but there are differences in player height, jump height, and speed.

 # Unit converter
 Enter values into the boxes below to see their conversions, or select a preset.